JavaScript Arrow Functions

 Example 1: Data Filtering and Transformation

-Arrow functions shine when working with array methods like map
+Arrow functions shine when working with array methods like map, filter, and reduce:

 const products = [